CVEO/ThickSiam/README.md

 ### Validation of The ThickSiam

 We modularly verified the effectiveness of the overall framework based on three training schemes: training with individual COCO dataset, training with individual DIOR dataset, and training with joint COCO and DIOR datasets.
-We stacked the original residual block and down-sampling residual block to assemble the baseline network.
+We stacked the original residual block and down-sampling residual block to assemble the baseline network and compared it with TRBS-Net.
+We compared the RKF module with the standard Kalman Filter (KF for short), which only predicts the center point coordinates of the tracked object.
 The precision plots and success plots about the comparison results of different methods with three training schemes are shown in the figure below.

 <img src="demo/plot-E1.png" />